Mogudu (film): Plot

 Bujji (Gopichand) is the only son of a wealthy and influential farmer Anjaneya Prasad (Rajendra Prasad).
 The family is well knit together and has strong values and attachments.
-Bujji comes across Raja Rajeshwari (Taapsee Pannu) in unexpected circumstances and falls in love with her.
+Bujji comes across Raja Rajeshwari (Taapsee) in unexpected circumstances and falls in love with her.
 Raja is the daughter of a powerful politician Chamundeshwari (Roja) and Shankar Rao (Naresh).
-The families agree to the marriage and just when everything seems nice and happy, unexpected circumstances cause a rift between them.
-Into this scenario comes Jo (Shraddha Das), who is madly in love with Bujji.
-This further escalates the tensions.
-The rest of the movie is about whether Bujji sorts out the differences between the families and wins his wife back.
+The families agree to the marriage and just when everything seems nice and happy.

+After the marriage, Prasad asks Raja to grab the gowri devi idol and get in to the car which Raja's maternal grandmother refused to due to some bad omens may happen.
+But Chamundeshwari's assumption of Bujji might break it off with Raja creates a fight between the families.
+Prasad's second son-in-law grabs the idol.
+Seeing this, Chamundeshwari slaps him.
+In shock, Prasad slaps Chamundeshwari.
+In return, Chamundeshwari Slaps him with her slipper leaving everyone in shock.
+But Bujji enters the scenario and slaps Chamundeshwari where Raja slaps him for beating her mother.
+Raja, starts to cry and throws her Mangala sutra on Bujji's face leaving everyone astonished.